Math notes / Calculus and analysis

 From a wider perspective

-Precalculus, when it is a thing, refers to secondary school coursework given to students with technical interests, to give them a thorough review of algebra and trigonometry, and of concepts that turn up in many (applied) technical fields, such as exponents, logarithms, complex numbers, vectors, trigonometric functions, and also things like conic sections, analytic geometry.
+Precalculus, when it is a thing, refers to secondary school coursework given to students with technical interests, to given them thorough review of algebra and trigonometry, and and of concepts that turn up in many (applied) technical fields, such as exponents, logarithms, complex numbers, vectors, trigonometric functions, and also things like conic sections, analytic geometry.

-Calculus studies limits, derivatives, integrals, infinite series, and such.
+Calculus studies limits, infinite series, derivatives (ordinary and partial), integrals, multivariate calculus, and such.

 Alternatively, any calculation guided by the symbolic manipulation of expressions (e.g. propositional calculus, predicate calculus, relational calculus, lambda calculus, etc.).

-Analysis is rooted in calculus, and sometimes considered a specific part of it.
+Analysis (especially real analysis?) is rooted in calculus, and sometimes considered a specific part of it.

 Analysis focuses more on the uses of limits (of sequences and of functions), differentiation, integration and measure, infinite series, and analytic functions, certain types of approximation, and often for both real numbered and complex numbered spaces/variables.